voschezang/coding-handbook/collaboration/communication-principles.md

 <img src="../img/communication-triangle.png" alt="communication-triangle" style="width:40%;" />

+**Perspectives**

+First, second, third position.

+1. The self.
+I, how I see/feel/hear it.
+2. The other, with whom I interact.
+How they see/hear/feel
+3. An outside view.
+Someone who’s not involved.
+“Objective”

 #### State of Mind

 Attention can be directed towards auditory, kinesthetic or visual senses.
 It can be focused internally or externally.
 This table excludes the senses taste and smell.